Portland Press Herald: Guy Gannett ownership

-It was merged with the Portland Herald in 1921 to form the Portland Press Herald in a sale of the Press from then U.S. Senator Frederick Hale to Guy P. Gannett, who had bought the Herald earlier the same year.
-The first edition of the Portland Press Herald was published in November 21, 1921.
-The Press Herald's circulation skyrocketed in the first year of Gannett's ownership, when the paper sold for 2 cents; circulation went from a little over 18,000 to nearly 29,000.
+In 1921, the Portland Daily Press was merged with the Portland Herald to form the Portland Press Herald in a sale of the Press from then U.S. Senator Frederick Hale to Guy P. Gannett, who had bought the Herald earlier the same year.
+The first edition of the Portland Press Herald was published on November 21, 1921.
+The Press Herald's circulation skyrocketed in the first year of Gannett's ownership, when the paper sold for two cents; circulation went from a little over 18,000 to nearly 29,000.
 Under Gannett's ownership, the traditionally pro-Republican newspaper adopted a balanced editorial approach; during the 1922 gubernatorial campaign, the newspaper published Democratic candidate William Robinson Pattangall's criticism of the Republican incumbent, Governor Percival Baxter.
 In a letter to readers, Gannett wrote, "The American people think for themselves.
 They want and should be given the news and all the news fully and uncolored by any personal or political consideration."

 In the 1920s, Gannett's media empire in Maine grew: he purchased the Portland Evening Express and Daily Advertiser in 1925 (whose name he shortened to Evening Express) and by 1929 also bought Augusta's Kennebec Journal and Waterville's Central Maine Morning Sentinel.

 In 1923, Gannett built a new building to house all of the paper's operations on 390 Congress Street across from Portland City Hall.